mpavey/sql-code-gen/README.md

 # SQL Code Generation Tool

 These scripts started in late 2010 when I simply got tired of manually coding VB.Net model classes.
 Over time, I added additional scripts to code gen the basic stored procedures, model classes, and data layer classes that I generally needed for each entity in my project.
-The stored procedureds are the basic list/save/delete variety.
+The stored procedures are the basic list/save/delete variety.
 Initially the scripts only generated VB.Net code for the model/data layers; however, they now support both `VB.Net` and `C#`.

 The scripts have went through 3 major rewrites/refactoring to get to their current version (v3.0) and now work with `SQLCMD`, which makes generating your files (procs, model, data) very simple.